The Best Lighting for Webcams and Videos

 With that said, there is absolutely no fancy video recording equipment required – all you need is your built-in webcam on your phone or computer.
 So, you can elevate the quality of your videos in a matter of seconds.

 In this article, we’ll cover everything you need to know about webcam lighting.
-We’ll guide you through the best lighting for webcam videos, along with a few video lighting techniques, and a step-by-step guide on how to get good lighting for video conferencing & recordings.
+We’ll guide you through the best lighting for webcam videos, along with a few video lighting techniques, and a step-by-step guide on how to get the best lighting for video recording and conferencing.

 Good lighting vs bad lighting